TwinsMaj/card-deck/README.md

 ### Debugging

 A debbugger is configured into vscode to debug the application right from the within the running docker container.
-Be sure to install the `Trigger Tasks On Save` vscode extension to use the debugger
+Be sure to install the `Trigger Tasks On Save` vscode extension to use the debugger.